 Most Popular Tile Laying Patterns Explained

-Laying tiles in a different way can enhance the artistic feel of a living space.
-Here, we showcase the most popular tile laying patterns.
+Laying tiles in different patterns and configurations can enhance the artistic qualities of a space.
+Let’s take a look at some of the most popular tile laying patterns.

 1. The Herringbone